pszponder/react-todo/README.md

 # TODO:

-- Add ability to mark a task as COMPLETE
 - Add ability to edit a task
 - Add ability to mark a task as IMPORTANT
 - Add ability to clear all todos